Sobia-s/sobia-s/README.md

 ## Lumina: A Complete React Portfolio System

-Lumina is a portfolio template that helps tech professionals launch a polished digital presence without the usual design and backend complexity.
+Lumina is a portfolio system that helps tech professionals launch a polished digital presence without the usual design and backend complexity.

 - Built **Lumina** from idea to production, handling the product and development end-to-end.
 - Designed reusable, config-driven components with a focus on scalability and maintainability.
 - Created a responsive experience centered around structure, storytelling, and online presence.

-<a href="https://lumina-portfolio-system.vercel.app/">🔗 Explore Lumina</a>
+<a href="https://lumina-portfolio-system.vercel.app/">🔗Explore Lumina</a>

 ---